 North Adams Fireworks

 Take me out to the ballgame... and the fireworks.
 The annual Fourth of July fireworks display in North Adams attracts thousand of spectators from Berkshire County and the Capital region of New York State.
-The celebration of America’s birthday starts at 9:30 PM at Joe Wolfe Field.
+The celebration of America’s birthday starts at 9:30 PM at Noel Field.
 Prior to the fireworks display, munch on peanuts and crackerjacks and enjoy the annual SteepleCats baseball game.
 The SteepleCats are part of the New England Collegiate Baseball League, a nonprofit organization known for recruiting superb college talent.

 July Fourth at The Clark